Introduction

 me from pursuing the field, due to the heavy college requirements,

+which my remedial reading level would have torpedoed.
 So I thoroughly enjoyed putting this article together.
 Being a bygone qualified Submarine sailor lent

 some knowledge of the ocean and C02 scrubber systems to the